 I don’t usually begrudge Gaiman a few extra chapters because he has created many weird and beautiful images over the years, but The Ocean at the End of the Lane is thin.
-The unnamed narrator accompanies his neighbor, Lettie Hempstock, to dispel an otherworldly creature.
-After he disobeys Lettie’s instructions, the creature follows him home in the form of a beautiful (and super creepy) woman named Ursula Monkton.
-Because the story is told as a flashback, you know the narrator isn’t at risk of dying at age seven.
+After the unnamed narrator accompanies his neighbor, Lettie Hempstock, to dispel an otherworldly creature and disobeys her instructions, the creature follows him home in the form of a beautiful (and creepy) woman named Ursula Monkton.
+Because the story is told as a flashback, you know the narrator won’t die at age seven.
 There’s not much suspense in this story, no matter how menacing Ursula Monkton becomes.

-Even when I don’t like his stories, I usually enjoy Gaiman’s light, magical tone.
+Even when I don’t like his stories, I enjoy Gaiman’s light, magical tone.
 Here, though, it feels phoned in, like he’s ticking boxes.
 With the exception of the Hempstocks, everyone is flat and interchangeable.
 The narrator’s father, mother, and sister are generic and forgettable—they lack names and distinct qualities.
 I don’t feel right labeling this a weakness or drawback since it’s something Gaiman did intentionally:

 Names do have power in this book, and naming things and people was something that fascinated me.
 None of his family have names, after all.
 They just have roles. (interview with Joe Hill)

 Why is this desirable?
 There’s a moment when the narrator is hiding from eerie creatures who assume the shape of his family to trick him out of hiding.
 Readers can’t always play along with little mysteries, but while I was trying to sort out whether the people were real or fake it occurred to me that I knew nothing about his family.
-Ultimately, the narrator only knows they aren’t his family because they can’t pass a magical boundary.
+Ultimately, the narrator knows they aren’t his family because they can’t pass a magical boundary.
 He doesn’t evaluate their personalities or mannerisms, because they don’t have personalities or mannerisms.
 Similarly, the old version of the narrator that opens and closes the book is wishy-washy and undefined.
-Sure, there’s a nice dreamy vibe going on, but I want something to grab hold of.

 Wishy-washiness can’t pass for magic.
 Consider this passage, where the narrator finally figures out the name of the adorable kitten who follows him around: